 About The Music

-The FZproject/object series goes even deeper into his extensive songbook, focusing this time on the majestic works he wrote for orchestra, an under appreciated corner of his musical brilliance.
+The FZproject/object series goes even deeper into Zappa's extensive songbook, focusing this time on the majestic works he wrote for orchestra, an under appreciated corner of his musical brilliance.

-If you've been following this short series, then you already know the drill ---- conceptual continuity, virtual razor blades, disclaimers, etc. --- so there's no need for me to lay it down one more time.
-Along the way, there's also been a lot of great music from Frank, and these orchestral pieces are no exception.
-From what I gather, Zappa was never fully satisfied with the end product of his attempts at working with large orchestras (and he's worked with some of the best!), apparently finding fault with their lack of understanding in interpreting his music, as well as what he considered "sloppy" mistakes that came from seasoned musicians who were considered to be members of prestigious ensembles.
+If you've been following this series, then you already know the drill ---- conceptual continuity, virtual razor blades, disclaimers, etc. --- so there's no need for me to lay it down one more time.
+Along the way, there's also been a lot of great music from Frank and these orchestral pieces are no exception.
+From what I gather, Zappa was never fully satisfied with the end product of his attempts at working with large orchestras (and he's worked with some of the best!).
+He apparently found fault with their lack of understanding in his music, as well as the "sloppy" mistakes that came from seasoned musicians who were members of prestigious ensembles.
 It wasn't until he collaborated with The Ensemble Modern in 1992 for 'The Yellow Shark' that he finally felt his classical compositions were properly perceived and executed.
 Of course that project was also completed just shortly before his untimely death.
-It's possible then that he may have simply been too sick to really care about flaws anymore and therefore embraced the results, imperfections and all.
+It's possible then that he may have simply been too sick to really care about flaws anymore and therefore embraced the results with its imperfections and all.
 In facing imminent death, there's little time for rectifying past errors when more pressing matters are at hand.
 His earthbound days were sadly running out, so why fret over things that couldn't be changed?
 But oddly, I've neglected to include any of those specific 'Yellow Shark' performances in this collection.
 Don't ask me why.
 I don't know the answer.

 1.)
 Semi Fraudulent/Direct-From-Hollywood Overture 2.)
 Regyptian Strut 3.)
 Duke Of Orchestral Prunes 4.)
 Duck Duck Goose (Excerpt) 5.)
 Sad Jane, First Movement 6.)
 Touring Can Sure Make You Crazy 7.)
 Would You Like A Snack?
 8.)
 Redneck Eats (Excerpt) 9.)
 Sad Jane, Second Movement 10.)
 Naval Aviation In Art 11.)
 Bogus Pomp, Pt.1 12.)
 Down In De Dew 13.)
 Bogus Pomp, Pt.2 14.)
 Run Home Slow Theme 15.)
 Run Home Cues, #2 16.)
 Mount St. Mary's Concert (Excerpt) 17.)
 Take You Clothes Off When You Dance 18.)
 The Perfect Stranger, Pt.1 19.)
 Centerville 20.)
 The Perfect Stranger, Pt.2 21.)
 Mysterioso